Can You Build Credit History Without a Credit Card?

 Failing to do any of those 3 things is likely to hurt your credit score and undo any of the good work you’ve done elsewhere.

-We would like to stress again that building your credit history takes time and there are no quick fixes or shortcuts.
-However, if you build good habits and do the right things, you may be rewarded.
+Like we said earlier, building your credit history takes time and there are no quick fixes or shortcuts.
+Having said that, if you build good habits and do the right things, you can work towards healthy credit over time!

 [1] https://www.consumer.ftc.gov/articles/0151-disputing-errors-credit-reports